kaishx/wfa/README.md

 | DOCS TDOC | 0.211 |
 | ALL PGR | 0.208 |

-*Figure 4: Top 25 Pairs of the 0.8 / 0.1 Configuration*
+*Figure 4: Top 25 Pairs of the 0.8 / 0.1 Configuration.
+The Sharpe Values are the Pair's Median Sharpe across 4 WFAs with different starting times.*

 ---